termx88/cursorless-caster/README.md

 	* Also due to it I set "and \<target\>" repetition to only 2 times. as in "\<target\> and \<target\> and \<target\>" being the max. ex. "take brov and norway and blue prime".
-	  If someone wants to change it, the limit is defined in "src/compounds.py" range_repetition max parameter (3 means 2 repetitions of "and \<target\>").
+	  If someone wants to change it, the limit is defined in the "src/compound_targets.py" file in the "get_range_repetition" function.
+As the "max" parameter (3 means 2 repetitions of "and \<target\>").

 ### Minor problems:
 * Using kaldi values not in lexicon.
 Without a generator repeats multiple times.
 Which takes a bit of time.
-* It's fairly untidy, mostly focused on getting it working.

 ### Not implemented:
 * Homophones.